 This might seem obvious, but a lot of people continue to accumulate debt even after they’ve made the decision to get out of debt.

 One way to stop accumulating debt is to cut up your credit cards or leave them at home.
 Alternatively, consider using only cash or debit cards for any purchases.

-If you know how much money you have coming in each month and how much your monthly expenses are, you can make sure that you don’t overspend.
+If you know how much monthly income you have and how much your monthly living expenses are, you can make sure that you don’t overspend.

-It’s also helpful to set up a savings account for unexpected expenses so that you don’t have to put them on a credit card.
+It’s also helpful to set up emergency savings for unexpected expenses so that you don’t have to put them on a credit card.

 If you’re looking for ways to save money and pay off debt, there are several things you can do.